Dr Daphne Josselin

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Areas of counselling I deal with

 My fees are £80 per 50 minute session.
 I also have a few places at discounted rates for students or people on a low income.

-I currently see clients on Tuesdays and Thursdays, by appointment only.
+I currently see clients on Tuesdays, Thursdays and Fridays, by appointment only.

 My consulting room is located in a quiet street, a few minutes away from Kentish Town tube and overground station.

 I also offer online therapy.